Accessibility

 Bus Stops

-In cases where a transit stop is temporarily inaccessible, people with disabilities can board or exit the bus at the closest safe location.
-In determining where a safe location is located, the operator will consider the preference of the person with a disability, however, the final determination of the safe location will be determined by the operator.
+If a bus stop is temporarily inaccessible, people with disabilities can board or exit the bus at the closest safe location.
+The driver will consider the passenger’s preference when determining where the safe location is, however, the final decision will be the driver’s.

 Priority Seating

-Priority Seating is for the use of passengers with a disability.
-Each bus is equipped with a designated location found at the rear of the bus for persons using a wheelchair or other mobility aid.
-If you do not have a disability or mobility challenge, please vacate these seats when asked by a person with a disability or the bus operator.
+Priority Seating is for passengers with a disability.
+Each bus has a designated location found at the rear of the bus for people using a wheelchair or other mobility aid.
+If you do not have a disability or mobility challenge, please leave these seats when asked by a person with a disability or the driver.

 Service Animals